gdw-workshop/2018_GDW_Workshop/exercises/mapping_assembly_exercise.md

    --threads 4            # since our computers have multiple processers, run on 4 processors to go faster -S SRR1984309_mapped_to_boa_mtDNA.sam   # name of output file in SAM format
 ```

+- Some questions to consider:
+  - What percentage of reads mapped to the boa mitochondrial genome?
+  - Does this make biological sense?

 The output file SRR1984309_mapped_to_boa_mtDNA.sam is in [SAM format](https://en.wikipedia.org/wiki/SAM_(file_format)).
 This is a plain text format, so you can look at the first 20 lines by running this command: